On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Information Theory and Sparse CS

 At first glance, the results in this paper seem to be at odds with existing lower bounds on the number of measurements required for CS.
 In this section, we explore the fundamental conditions for linear scaling using sparse measurements from an information theoretic point of view.

-Let $k$ and $j$ be check and symbol degrees; let $n$ be the number of symbol nodes and $m=n^{\omega}$ be the number of check symbol nodes.
+Let $k$ and $j$ be check and variable degrees; let $n$ be the number of variable nodes and $m=n^{\omega}$ be the number of check symbol nodes.
 The random signal vector $X_{1}^{n}$ has i.i.d. components drawn from $f_{X}(x)$ and the random measurement vector is $Y_{1}^{m}$.
-The number of non-zero elements in the signal is controlled by assuming that the average number of non-zero symbol nodes attached to a check node is given by $\lambda$.
+The number of non-zero elements in the signal is controlled by assuming that the average number of non-zero variable nodes attached to a check node is given by $\lambda$.
 This allows us to write $f_{X}(x)=\frac{k-\lambda}{k}\delta(x)+\frac{\lambda}{k}f_{Z}(x)$, where $Z$ is the random variable associated with a non-zero signal element.
-Since $nj=mk$, the condition $\omega<1$ implies $k\rightarrow\infty$ and that the number of non-zero symbol nodes attached to a check node becomes Poisson with mean $\lambda$.
+Since $nj=mk$, the condition $\omega<1$ implies $k\rightarrow\infty$ and that the number of non-zero variable nodes attached to a check node becomes Poisson with mean $\lambda$.
 Therefore, the amount of information provided by the measurements is given by